jwmullally/openwrt_wpa8630pv2_patched_firmware/README.md

 ## Download firmware

-See the [release](https://github.com/jwmullally/openwrt_wpa8630pv2_patched_firmware/releases/tag/v1.0) for links to the firmware images.
+See the [release](https://github.com/jwmullally/openwrt_wpa8630pv2_patched_firmware/releases/tag/snapshot) for links to the firmware images.

 These are built daily from the OpenWRT snapshot builds using [this Github workflow](./.github/workflows/build_release_images.yml).
 You can see the build logs [here](https://github.com/jwmullally/openwrt_wpa8630pv2_patched_firmware/actions?query=workflow%3ABuild-Release-Images).

 ## Installing

-Choose the correct file from the table above and follow the (standard installation instructions)[https://openwrt.org/toh/tp-link/tp-link_tl-wpa8630p_v2#oem_easy_installation]
+Choose the correct file from the table above and follow the [standard installation instructions](https://openwrt.org/toh/tp-link/tp-link_tl-wpa8630p_v2#oem_easy_installation).

 If you get "Wrong file" message during firmware upgrade, try renaming the file to something shorter like `openwrt-firmware.bin`.